network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

   - If the moving average aggregate goodput at interval i is more than a 5% increase over the moving average aggregate goodput at interval i - 1, the network has not yet reached saturation.
     - If no load-generating connections have been added within the last four (4) intervals, add four (4) more load-generating connections.
   - Else, the network has reached saturation with the existing load-generating connections.
-The current state is a candidate for stable saturation.
+The current state is a candidate for stable working conditions.
     - If a) there have been load-generating connections added in the past four (4) intervals and b) there has been moving average stability during the period between intervals i-4 and i, then the network has reached stable saturation and the algorithm terminates.
     - Otherwise, add four (4) more load-generating connections.